 - Epidural Steroid Injections deliver steroids directly into the painful area of the lower back to reduce inflammation.
 The steroids do not heal the components of the back, but often provide enough pain relief to allow patients to move, exercise and heal.

-- Surgery for Lower Back Pain is usually considered after pain has not been relieved with nonsurgical methods.
-Still, surgery is always the patient’s decision, and a qualified spine surgeon will be able to explain the pros and cons of each procedure.
+- Surgery for Lower Back Pain Surgery is almost always the patient’s decision, and a qualified spine surgeon will be able to explain the pros and cons of each procedure.
 For sciatica, laminectomy and microdiscectomy have been shown to significantly reduce pain symptoms by relieving the pressure on compressed nerve roots.
-Fusion surgery, which is used to stop the motion at a motion segment, is a bigger surgery but can be effective at relieving pain due to a painful motion segment.
+Fusion surgery, which is used to stop the motion at a motion segment, is a more extensive surgery but can be effective at relieving pain due to a painful motion segment.

 The above is not an exhaustive list of all possible treatments for lower back pain, but does include the most common treatments.
 It is advisable for patients to seek a diagnosis from their primary care physician, chiropractor, or a spine specialist (such as a physiatrist) to determine the underlying cause of their lower back pain and seek appropriate treatment.